Pat Barker (academic): International body and NGO roles

 Barker volunteered with the Organization for Security and Co-operation in Europe in oversight of elections, including in South Africa, Bosnia-Herzegovina, Kazakhstan, Montenegro, Malawi and Belarus.
 She also performed human rights monitoring in Israel and the Palestinian Territories.

 Barker has worked with the Dublin Rape Crisis Centre since its foundation in 1979, including as a volunteer counsellor, and served on the board of Women's Aid.
 She has also been a director of a housing association and Ireland's National Chamber Choir, and a trustee of the Malawi Girls Education Fund.

 Personal life

 Barker is married to Robert Barker, a tax accountant, and they have two children and two grandchildren.
 She has been a long-term resident of the Malahide area of northern Dublin and she and her husband are active in the Malahide Church of Ireland community, where she served many years as a parochial Mothers' Union committee member.
 She has served multiple terms as a member of the governing assembly of the Diocese of Dublin and Glendalough, the Diocesan Synod, delegated by her parish, and has been a supplementalist for the Diocesan Council.

 She was one of two keynote speakers at a special Dublin and Glendalough Diocesan Forum hosted by the Archbishop at All Hallows College in 2001, and was elected a delegate member of the General Synod of the Church of Ireland for 2020 to 2023.

-Barker is a keen yachtswoman, having crewed and captained as far as Antarctica, and has spoken and written on this pastime.
+Barker is a yachtswoman and has crewed and captained to Antarctica.